murthylab/fly-vr/README.md

 # license

-fly-vr is released under XXX license, and is intended for research/academic use only.
-(For commercial use, please contact: Laurie Tzodikov (Assistant Director, Office of Technology Licensing), Princeton University, 609-258-7256. ?)
+flyvr is released under a Clear BSD License and is intended for research/academic use only.
+For commercial use, please contact: Laurie Tzodikov (Assistant Director, Office of Technology Licensing), Princeton University, 609-258-7256.